 Healthy relationships require communication and intimacy skills; they also rely on individual characteristics such as emotional self-regulation, social confidence, and empathy.
 Often youth programs do not focus explicitly on promoting healthy relationships, but they may include activities that practice pro-social behaviors and communication skills.
 The resources below emphasize building healthy relationship skills.

 For more resources, visit the Relationship Skills page of the Social and Emotional Learning Toolkit.
 To learn more about this stage of development, visit Romantic Relationships in Adolescence.
-For resources on understanding and coping with unhealthy relationships, see Dating Violence.
+For resources on consent, as well as understanding and coping with unhealthy relationships, see Dating Violence.

 Program Activities and CurriculaLove Notes